5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 2. Store the generated `CodecDump.zip` on a medium which you can access later from within macOS (HDD, other USB stick, E-Mail, Cloud).
 You cannot store it on the Ventoy flash drive itself, since it's formatted in ExFat and can't be accessed by Linux without additional measures.
 3. Reboot into macOS
 4. Extract `CodecDump.zip` to the Desktop
 5. ⚠️ Rename `card0-codec#0.txt` inside the "CodecDump" folder to `codec_dump.txt`.
-This is important.
-Otherwise the script we will use in step III. can't find the file (it's looking specifically for "codec_dump.txt") and the file conversion process will fail.
+Otherwise the script we will use in Chapter III to convert the data will fail since it can't find the file.

 #### Relevant Codec data
 Amongst other things, the Codec dump text contains the following details: